Aromatherapy Shoe Deodorizer Recipe

 - 4 tablespoons cornstarch (preferably Non-GMO)

 (4 additional tablespoons of baking soda can be used if cornstarch isn't on hand)

 - 5-6 drops Lavender Essential Oil

 Mix the cornstarch and baking soda together in a bowl.
 Gradually add the essential oils, and stir well to incorporate the oils.
 Store in an airtight container.
 Powder Sifter containers are ideal.

-Instructions for Use:
+Instructions for Use

 Sprinkle the deodorizer lightly into shoes in the evenings or at times when the shoes will not be worn for several hours.
 Before wearing, go outside (wearing other shoes), turn the shoes upside down and tap on the soles to eliminate the powder from the interior of the shoes.
 Use care not to get the powder on the exterior of shoes with fragile surfaces that could be harmed by essential oils.

 With regular use of this natural shoe deodorizer, you should see a gradual reduction in shoe odor.

 Please pin or share the below image: